snipsnipsnip/ghostbird/main/documents/CONTRIBUTING.md

 * Run `yarn check` and `yarn fix` to lint and format.
 * Commit and push your changes.
 * Create a pull request.
-* Dogfood your changes in Thunderbird in the meantime.
+* Install the built add-on and dogfood your changes in Thunderbird in the meantime.
 (You're using Thunderbird daily, right?)

 ## Individual tasks